In March 2011 I tried in vain to align 3

 Load the images into Hugin, of course.

-In the Images tab, select Create control points.
+In the Photos tab, select Create control points.
 Depending on the images, CPfind or panomatic is better.
 In this particular example, CPFind did not find any control points between the middle image and the